MARTIMM/Auth-SCRAM/README.md

 * 0.3.1
   * Bugfixes
+  * Some server errors can be detected and returned
 * 0.3.0
   * Server side code implemented.
 Lack error return if there are any.
 * 0.2.0